lillianwang112/chinese-learning-app/README.md

 **25 (23 CHI 108 + 2 CHI 103) vocabulary decks** covering all CHI 108 topics — **over 900 vocabulary words** total! 🎉

 The easiest way to get these is the **Browse Decks** button in the app.
 All files are also in the [108vocab folder](https://github.com/lillianwang112/chinese-learning-app/tree/main/108vocab) and [103vocab folder](https://github.com/lillianwang112/chinese-learning-app/tree/main/103vocab) on GitHub.
+Princeton students can also grab all 23 CHI 108 decks in one go — with 课文 reading texts pre-attached — via the **"Download Decks + 课文 (Princeton Only)"** button on the home screen (requires a Princeton Google account).

 **Note:** Decks contain all vocabulary from the 课本, not just study guide items.
 You can edit decks to remove cards you don't need.